 Jon Parker, general manager of the Kern Water Bank Authority

-Cost is $179 and includes one copy of your choice of our Layperson’s Guides on offer.
+Cost was $179 and included one copy of your choice of our Layperson’s Guides.

 Deadline to cancel and receive a refund is three days prior to the virtual tour.
 Substitutions are allowed up to two days before the tour.
 Eventbrite fees are nonrefundable and the remaining amount may be subject to an additional 10% processing fee.